promptware/metaprompt/README.md

 The goal is to extend the usual techniques of parametrized prompts with programmability, reusability and meta-prompting abilities.

+## ⚠️ Current status

+This project is abandoned, because there is not enough value in using something like this to justify the learning curve.

+Real LLM pipelines need tooling to help tackling various problems, like context management, retrieval and the like - but these are addressable by libraries or frameworks that do not introduce any new semantics to the language.

 ## Quick example

 ```metaprompt